ppngskrn/DataScienceMLProject/README.md

 C) The Step 0 block should automatically create a folder named 'outputs'

-D) I will upload the folder I got after running all the code as well so that you guys can double check the results.
+D) I have also uploaded the 'outputs' folder I got after running all the code, now you guys can double check the results.